redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 For Foundry
 Generate Mock Data:
 Use Foundry's functions to create mock data packages for testing.
 Refer to the foundry integration repository for detailed examples.

-# Important Notes
-- Solidity Version: Ensure your smart contract uses Solidity version 0.8.4 or higher.
-If using an older version, refer to the manual payload method.
-- Testing Environment: Avoid using Remix for testing RedStone oracles as it doesn't support the required transaction modifications.
-- Upgradability: Implement an upgradability mechanism (e.g., multisig or DAO) for your contracts to quickly replace data providers if needed.
-- You can see examples of the `@redstone-finance/evm-connector` usage in our [dedicated repo with examples](https://github.com/redstone-finance/redstone-evm-examples).